Knowledge Base Sections ▾

 When to stick with Copilot and when to switch

-Staying on Copilot makes sense if you:
+It makes sense to stay with Copilot if you:

 Want to learn more?